jdevstatic-tutorials/content-dev-workflow/README.md

 should be online, even the drafts of my content, so that I can access it everywhere.
-The only downside is that, if there is no connection, I really don't have access to my online content unless I have an offline backup.
+The only downside is that, if there is no Internet connection, I really don't have access to my online content unless I have an offline backup.